 As luck would have it, there are many!

-We’ve compiled four expert-approved diet, lifestyle, supplement, and medication recommendations to help you ward off the heat.
+So if you’re feeling the heat, we’ve got you covered with five expert-approved diet, lifestyle, supplement, and medication recommendations to help you ward off hot flashes.

 Tofu lovers rejoice!
 Soy products contain isoflavone, a compound that helps combat hot flashes by mimicking natural estrogen.
 When possible, we recommend organic soy over conventionally produced soy, which can contain pesticides.
 Whole soy (edamame, soy milk, tofu, miso) in moderation does not increase breast cancer risk.
 Learn more about menopause friendly foods here.